-The best email subject line I've seen in my career came through my Inbox this week.
-Brad G, one of our inside sales reps shared an email he had received from a prospect praising his persistence in prospecting him.
-We call it "polite persistence" here at AG and I was very proud that the prospect not only responded to Brad, but took the time to compliment his approach and work ethic.
+The best email subject line I've seen in my teleprospecting career came through my Inbox this week.
+Brad G, one of our B2B inside sales reps, shared an email he had received from a prospect praising his persistence in prospecting him.
+We call it "polite persistence" here at AG, and I was very proud that the prospect not only responded to Brad, but took the time to compliment his approach and work ethic to email prospecting.
 Love to see that.
 As I was closing out the email I glanced at the subject line that Brad had sent to the prospect.

 It read "Attention: Jim - Final Follow up"

-I'm a big believer in subject lines driving the success of your emails.
+I'm a big believer in subject lines driving the success of your B2B emails.
 Your content means NOTHING if you don't first get the prospect to open the email.
-One of my old school favorites was "follow up: Pete from AG Salesworks".
-That one always seemed to at least peak people's interest in terms of "what is this guy following up on"? or "do I know Pete"?
-Either way, they opened it more often than not.
-Hopefully my content was up the task and they became opportunities for us, but that is a blog for another day.
+One of my old-school favorites was "follow up: Pete from AG Salesworks".
+That one always seemed to at least pique people's interest in terms of "What is this guy following up on?" or "Do I know Pete?"
+Either way, respondents opened it more often than not.
+Hopefully, my content was up to the task, and they became opportunities for us, but that is a blog for another day.

 You get extra points for being persistent.
 I do have an interest in seeing a demo of your application and its reports, but I have been quite busy.
 How about scheduling something on 8/13?
 That day is completely open on my calendar.

 Jim was later qualified and passed by Brad and the discovery call has been set for our client's sales rep on 8/13.
-The devil truly is in the details.
+The devil truly is in the details for sales emails.

 Interested in more effective teleprospecting subject lines?
 Check out our 10 Sales Email Templates, which include subject lines, content, and more!